-UCLA researchers have found that radiation therapy is the most common treatment for men with prostate cancer regardless of the aggressiveness of the tumor, the risk to the patient or the patient’s overall prognosis.
-This finding lays the groundwork for doctors to make more informed decisions about treatment options and provide better information for people with the disease.
+UCLA researchers have found that radiation therapy is the most common treatment for men with prostate cancer regardless of the aggressiveness of the tumor, risk to the patient and overall patient prognosis.
+These findings lay the groundwork for improved treatment assessment by physicians and to better inform men fighting the disease.

 Led by UCLA Jonsson Comprehensive Cancer Center member Dr. Karim Chamie, the observational study analyzed the claims data of over 37,000 patients over a three-year period (2004 to 2007), provided by the Surveillance, Epidemiology and End Results (SEER) Program of the National Cancer Institute (NCI).

 The research was conducted at UCLA and Chamie’s team found that radiation therapy was the most common treatment at 58 percent, followed by radical prostatectomy (a surgical procedure to remove the prostate) at 19 percent.
 Other treatments trailed at 10 percent, including watchful waiting (where doctors wait and see if cancer progresses before treating it) and active surveillance (when patients undergo routine biopsies, blood tests and MRI to determine if cancer is progressing and undergo active treatment).

 Prostate cancer remains the most commonly diagnosed solid organ tumor type among men in the United States, with an estimated 233,000 new cases and 29,480 deaths in 2014.
 Earlier diagnosis and treatment advances have meant increased use of aggressive local treatments, particularly radiation therapy, which can result in adverse effects.
 Patients must often consider the recommendations of physicians, the aggressiveness of their cancer, whether active surveillance is preferred over treatment, and healthcare costs, according to the study background.